Arturo Toscanini discography: Recording guides

 Mortimer Frank's Arturo Toscanini: The NBC Years (2002) contains an extensive discography as 'Appendix 8'.
 It is already a little dated, but it is still very useful.
 In addition to all discs from RCA's Toscanini Collection (Gold Seal) and The Immortal (Red Seal), many important broadcasts issued by Naxos, Music and Arts, Testament and others are also included.
 Caveat: all releases after 2002 are not included, and there is a fair amount of these; for instance, the five discs box-set with the complete Beethoven symphonies (RCA Red Seal).
 Also misleading is the listing of some old remasters on the Music and Arts label which are now available in better transfers; for instance, Tchaikovsky Manfred and Romeo and Juliet from March 21, 1953, have been re-issued in 2004 as CD-4260, whereas the book gives only the old edition from 1987 (CD-260).

 Albums

 The discography below is not comprehensive, but rather representative.
-The listing only contains Compact Disc releases and does not contain 78rpm, LP, Cassette, or 8-track tape releases.
+The listing only contains compact disc releases and does not contain 78 rpm, LP, cassette, or 8-track tape releases.
 In addition to recordings issued by the RCA label, it includes issues of rehearsals and broadcast performances on other labels.